thunder-coding/CodingThunder/content/posts/interesting-case-of-procfs-and-dev-on-posix-systems.md

 Then I was like, huh!
 Why is this failing with an error indicating that the file `/dev/stdin` does not exist?
 I just did a quick `file /dev/stdin` and found that it doesn't exist.
 Nor did `/dev/stdout` and `/dev/stderr` exist.
 I just used to assume that they do exist on all devices!
 Then I looked on the internet to find the workaround, and [StackOverflow gave me a workaround: to use `/proc/self/fd/{fd}` where fd is 0, 1 or 2](https://stackoverflow.com/a/24598112).
 And it worked.

 Then I fixed the tests and kept the patches with me for around 3 years and forgot about it.
-And now that I decided to upstream some of the Android build fixes for Node.js which I was keeping so that others may benefit.
+And now that I decided to upstream some of the Android build fixes for Node.js which I was keeping with me for a long time so that others may benefit too.
 I sent the PR and waited for CI to turn green, but it failed.
 And it turns out that MacOS doesn't have procfs (`/proc`), but exposes most of those stuff via sysctl as documented over https://web.archive.org/web/20200103161748/http://osxbook.com/book/bonus/ancient/procfs/.
-This time, I checked whether the patch was actually needed right now.
-Maybe Android now as `/dev/stdin`, `/dev/stdout` and `/dev/stderr`.

-I tried running these tests patching `/dev/std*` to their `/proc/self/fd/*` replacements on my new Android 15 device.
-And it worked!
-You can find the PR where I am submitting the fixes for some of the build failures for Android to upstream over at https://github.com/nodejs/node/pull/57748

 Then I looked over on my Arch Linux system: